JeekITClub/JPSP_Django/API.md

     ClubId:
     Token:
     User: 'Club'
-    Type: ('Past' or 'Happening' or 'Confirmed' or 'Denied') }
+    Type: ('Past' or 'Happening' or 'Confirmed' or 'Denied','Future') }
 ```